 We're finding ways to reduce the number of plastic microfibres found in the ocean – millions of which are shed when we wash clothes that contain materials such as nylon, polyester and acrylic.
 Given their small size, they drain out of our washing machines and can ultimately enter the marine environment.

 New research has shown that it is the volume of water used during the wash cycle, rather than the spinning action of the washing machine, which is the key factor in the release of these microfibres.
 By ditching the delicate wash cycle, we can reduce our plastic footprint and protect our oceans.
 Working with Procter & Gamble, the team found that the higher the volume of water, the more fibres were released, regardless of the speed and abrasive forces of the washing machine.

-In September last year, our academics also discovered that an enzyme released by bacteria living on seaweed can revolutionise the way we wash.
+Our academics also discovered that an enzyme released by bacteria living on seaweed can revolutionise the way we wash.
 A powerful, new type of natural cleaner, the enzyme breaks down sticky modules.
 Working again with Procter & Gamble, the team have demonstrated that it could be used to develop more sustainable laundry detergents that work efficiently and effectively at low temperatures, ultimately protecting the environment.

 Newcastle University researchers have discovered an enzyme living on seaweed that could make laundry more eco-friendly

 An international collaboration led by Newcastle University and James Cook University, Australia, launched a new resource to help understand when corals reproduce.
 The Coral Spawning Database provides more than forty years’ worth of information about coral spawning and provides a crucial opportunity to preserve these remarkable and important ecosystems.